Holly Sonders Goes Full Bombshell In Scanty Bikini & Gives Doll Mouth-To-Mouth In New Instagram Video

 Holly furiously pumped the dummy's chest before she asked him to respond and leaned over to give him the kiss of life.
 The video abruptly ended after she placed her lips on "John."

-The former Golf channel host looked incredible in a racy bikini that did nothing but favors for her physique.
-The halter neck swimsuit revealed her cleavage, and the crimson color complemented her bronzed skin tone.
+The former Golf Channel host looked incredible in a racy bikini that did nothing but favors for her physique.
+The halterneck swimsuit revealed her cleavage, and the crimson color complemented her bronzed skin.

 Holly's fans loved the update, and many of them hit the "like" button.
 This specific video has already garnered over 53,000 views and a slew of comments.
 Many waxed lyrical about her beauty, while others poked fun at the clip.